joeduffy/joeduffy.github.io/_posts/2015-11-19-asynchronous-everything.md

 The solution, as with many such challenges, was tooling.
 We taught our tools that activities were as first class as threads.
 We introduced causality IDs that flowed with messages across processes, so if you broke into a message dispatch in one process, you could trace back to the origin in potentially some other distant process.
+The default behavior for a crash was to gather this cross-process stack trace, to help figure out how you go to where you were.

 Another enormous benefit of our improved execution model was that stacks were back!
-Yes, you actually got stack traces for asynchronous activities awaiting multiple levels deep, at no expense.
+Yes, you actually got stack traces for asynchronous activities awaiting multiple levels deep at no extra expense.
 Many systems like .NET's have to go out of their way to piece together a stack trace from disparate hunks of stack-like objects.
 We had that challenge across processes, but within a single process, all activities had normal stack traces with variables that were in a good state.

 ### Resource Management